IamPyu/cmonad/readme.txt

 cmonad

-Basic example of interfacing C to Haskell using FFI.
+Basic example of interfacing C and other compiled languages to Haskell using FFI.